 Earning a Bachelor of Science in Nursing is a big expense.
 Going back to school can cost you valuable time, work and money.
 So is it really worth it?
 Is it too much work?
 Could your money be better spent somewhere else?
-GCU faculty has some interesting perspectives on this question that many RN’s face.
+These are important considerations many RNs face.
+The faculty members at GCU have some interesting perspectives regarding this question.

 Another faculty member, Joanne Senn, comments that a “BSN is worth the expense because it opens doors for professional growth.
 It also aligns with the future of nursing”.
 Furthermore, Senn mentions the current healthcare landscape and says “healthcare is much more complex than it used to be.
 There is a lot more to know and it is so rapidly changing; a BSN will help nurses meet the needs of the growing population”.
 As healthcare continues to change, nurses must change too.
 When considering going back to school for a BSN, nurses should also consider where the healthcare industry is going, and what they must do to keep up.

 Leslie Minjarez, also a faculty member of GCU’s College of Nursing & Health Care Professionals, believes that the decision to earn a BSN is one that “many professional nurses without BSN’s are facing today”.
 She reflects on her personal journey and shares that she was once, “afraid that life would get in the way and it would be harder to finish later.
 I decided to get my BSN right away and I have never regretted that decision”.